Find a Qualified Attorney Near You

 Employment and Immigration

-For more information, refer to federal employment eligibility verification rules.
-Refer also to the requirements for Form I-9.
+For more information, refer to the federal employment eligibility verification rules and requirements for Form I-9.

 Maine E-Verify Requirements

-To get a driver's license, driver's license applicants must show proof of U.S. citizenship.
-They could also show proof of Maine residency.
+Immigrants must provide proof of legal presence in the U.S to get a Maine driver’s license or state ID.
+They also must show proof of Maine residency.
 Examples of documents accepted for proving Maine residency are utility bills or rental agreements.

 Public Benefits Restrictions

-Under federal law, illegal immigrants are barred from receiving most public benefits.
+Under federal law, immigrants without legal status are barred from receiving most public benefits.
 But they are allowed to use emergency services.
-They are also allowed to get health care and other programs that are "necessary to protect life and safety."
+They are also allowed to get health care and other programs that are “necessary to protect life and safety.”

 Education Checks